 Here’s my last bit of information on UShip — You will see this is a pretty steep price.
 I wish I could give reassurance that your quoted cost would be less or that you will have tons of shippers compete, but the truth is it all depends on when you post, how business is, where you are sending from and to, even if companies sees your ad, and more.

-↠ Summary ↞
+↠ SUMMARY ↞

 In the end, if you’re in a state of panic right now at realizing you have a massive treasure that has no way of making it to you — Don’t worry.
 There are options, and I hope at least one of these will work.
-Meanwhile, if you have other recommendations, leave a comment so that readers can have more advice and help!
+Meanwhile, if you have other recommendations, leave a comment so readers can have additional advice and help!